Scroll Top

 Objective: By 2025, the capacities of 20 women and youths have been strengthened in financial, digital, and ocean literacy to develop projects for marine conservation and sustainable fisheries in federal Protected Natural Areas (PNAs) in the Mexican Caribbean.

-- Two virtual meetings were held, the first aimed to socialize the project, with 15 people in attendance.
-The second focused on digital financial tools, with nine participants.
+• COBI conducted two virtual meetings; the first aimed to socialize the project with 15 attendees, and the second focused on digital financial tools with nine participants.

-- On June 23, 2025, COBI launched the “Financial Resilience for Women and Youth of the Sea” request for proposals (RfP), which aims to strengthen the financial and digital capacities of Mexican Caribbean fishing communities.
-Seed funding will be awarded to the two top initiatives.
+• On June 23, COBI launched the “Financial Resilience for Women and Youth of the Sea” request for proposals (RfP).

 “Financial Resilience for Women and Youth of the Sea” RfP flyer.